blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/005-register-pool.md

 ```

 ### Step 5.5 - Execute Script
-he script must be executed in order to generate the new stake pool registration certificate, which will need to be submitted with a transaction.
+The script must be executed in order to generate the new stake pool registration certificate, which will need to be submitted with a transaction.

 ```
 cd $HOME/dingo/pool-scripts